 I started Student Teaching on Saturdays at the age of 17 whilst still studying my higher grades in dance.
 During this time I was also studying General Art and Design at College and found an interest in costume and set design.

 After completing my college course I started teaching full time at Alexanders.
 The technical side of dance has always been of interest to me rather than performing hence I commenced training to gain my professional teaching qualifications in all genres.
-I have now achieved my Associate in Ballet and I am currently training for my Associate in Modern Jazz after which I will commence work on Theatre Craft.
+I have now achieved my Level 4 Diploma in Ballet & Modern Jazz and Associate Freestyle.
+I am currently training for my Theatre Craft.
 Expanding my knowledge I feel makes me a better teacher being as I have chosen teaching dance as a full time career.

 Teaching for me is a passion and I feel very fortunate that I come to work every day and I really enjoy what I do."